Image processing tutorial with Affinity Photo – Intermediate level

 - To save your Affinity Photo working file, choose “Save As” from the file menu.

 - To export your image for sharing, select “Export” from the file menu.

-You can download the Affinity Photo file used in this tutorial by clicking here..
+You can download the Affinity Photo file (NB: the photo is in low resolution) used in this tutorial by clicking here..